marcodiiga/marcodiiga.github.io/_posts/2015-07-28-permutations-and-combinations.markdown

 A smarter approach would be to [count the previous smaller permutations](http://www.geeksforgeeks.org/lexicographic-rank-of-a-string/) that came before the input one.

+The key to understanding both ranking and unranking for permutations lies in the following lines so make sure to understand them.

 As an example: suppose we were asked to rank the permutation \\( \{ 3,4,1,2 \} \\).
-The first element is 3 and there are 2 elements which are smaller than it: 1 and 2.
+The first element is 3 and there are 2 elements in the set which are smaller than it: 1 and 2.
 This means there have to be other permutations of the form

 $$ \text{1 x x x} \\
    \text{2 x x x} $$

 that came **before** our permutation (since it starts with 3).
-How many permutations are included in the two lines above?
+How many permutations are generated from the two lines above?
 Each one comprises \\( 3! \\) permutations since there are three elements 'shuffling', thus they yield a grand-total of
 \\( 2 \cdot 3! \\) permutations before ours.